Our School

 Winella (Red)

-Winella is cottage that Saint Mary MacKillop rented when she returned to Penola in 1866.
+Winella is a cottage that Saint Mary MacKillop rented when she returned to Penola in 1866.
 She used Winella cottage as a school for a short period of time before moving the school into a stable.
+Winella cottage was the first convent for the Sisters of Saint Joseph.

 A History of Williamstown.

 A party explored Point Gellibrand in 1803.
 Later in 1835 John Batman explored the area up to the mouth of the Yarra River, the same year the first settlers arrived with 1000 cows and sheep.
 In 1837, Governor Bourke named the point Williamstown after King William IV.
-By 1839 the town had large shipping facilities including a pier and government stores all built by convict labour.
+By 1839 the town had large shipping facilities including a pier and government stores all built by convict labor.

 By 1841 there were three hotels in the town and population was about 300 people, and in 1842, the St Mary's School commenced before a Parish was established.